 In addition to the report forms, which will now be available for users to employ, Google has also shifted towards an increased emphasis on authoritative content.

-Not only will this shift improve the quality of the rich snippets displayed, but it will also potentially impact all search results.
+Not only will Project Owl improve the quality of the rich snippets displayed, but it will also potentially impact all search results.

 Beginning in March, they instructed their search quality raters to begin flagging content that is upsetting or offensive.
 It is important to note that these search quality raters do not have the power to single-handedly change the algorithm.
 Instead, Google compiles their reports similar to how stores compile reports from mystery shoppers.